emertechie/docs-demo/src/pages/index.md

 This is a WIP documentation demo site.
 The source is available [here](https://github.com/emertechie/docs-demo/).

 I based the content on the [Open Food Facts website](https://world.openfoodfacts.org/) and [documentation](https://openfoodfacts.github.io/openfoodfacts-server/), but restructured or rewrote most of it.
+For example [here](https://openfoodfacts.github.io/openfoodfacts-server/api/tutorial-off-api/) is an original guide, and [this](/docs/api-guide/tutorials/reading-writing-product-data) is my rewritten version.

-However, I used the original OpenAPI files to generate the [API Reference](/docs/category/api-v2) area.
+I did use the original OpenAPI files, however, to generate the [API Reference](/docs/category/api-v2) area.
 I will be helping complete the OpenAPI spec for the v3 API, which is currently unfinished.

 <!-- vale on -->